Hazards covered by anticipation

 Uganda Red Cross Society | WFP | National Department for Relief, Disaster Preparedness and Management | Ministry of Water and Environment | Uganda National Meteorological Authority | Ministry of Gender, Labour and Social Development | Ministry of Agriculture, Animal Industries and Fisheries | Ministry of Local Government | Ministry of Planning, Finance and Economic Development

-In 2020 WFP began supporting multi-sectoral anticipatory actions to effectively address the cross-cutting impacts of drought.
-An important innovation will be to assess the capacity of national social protection instruments, including unconditional cash transfers and labor-intensive public works, as potential anticipatory actions.
+In 2020, WFP began supporting multi-sectoral anticipatory action to address the cross-cutting impacts of drought.
+An important innovation will be to assess the capacity of national social protection instruments as potential anticipatory actions, including unconditional cash transfers and labour-intensive public works.

-Uganda Red Cross Society was one of the first National Societies to pilot forecast-based financing.
-Building on work started in 2014, IARP began in 2018 to develop EAPs for floods and for droughts.
+The Uganda Red Cross Society was one of the first National Societies to pilot forecast-based financing.
+Building on work started in 2014, the 'Innovative approaches to response preparedness' (IARP) project began in 2018 to develop Early Action Protocols (EAPs) for floods and for drought.

 Anticipation of Ebola

-In 2018 START Network provided £165,000 in anticipatory funding to Care International and Relief International to prevent the spread of Ebola from the neighboring Democratic Republic of the Congo.
-The organizations conducted a rapid Knowledge Attitude Practices (KAP) assessment among refugees and provided training to local health workers, reaching over 300,00 people (alert 254).
+In 2018, the Start Network provided £165,000 in anticipatory funding to Care International and Relief International to prevent the spread of Ebola from the neighbouring Democratic Republic of the Congo.
+The organizations conducted a rapid 'knowledge attitude practices' assessment with refugees and provided training to local health workers, reaching over 300,000 people (alert 254).

-In 2016 START Network funded Action Against Hunger, Oxfam, and Save the Children in anticipation of refugees entering Uganda because of conflict in neighboring South Sudan.
-The organizations provided non-food items, and psychosocial, nutritional, and WaSH/hygiene support to vulnerable individuals, reaching over 58,000 people (alert 096).
+In 2016, the Start Network funded Action Against Hunger, Oxfam and Save the Children in anticipation of refugees entering Uganda because of the conflict in neighbouring South Sudan.
+The organizations provided non-food items, and psychosocial, nutritional and WASH/hygiene support to vulnerable individuals, reaching over 58,000 people (alert 096).